EmilJohanssonz/lordoftheringapi/README.md

 ---

 ## 📖 Description
-<p>This project is a web application dedicated to the Lord Of The Rings.
-This app allows you to browse different book chapters, view detailed information about the movies, search for characters, see information about your favorite characters, and explore famous quotes from Tolkien.</p>
+This project is a web application dedicated to the Lord Of The Rings.
+This app allows you to browse different book chapters, view detailed information about the movies, search for characters, see information about your favorite characters, and explore famous quotes from Tolkien.

 ---